toshihikoyanase/tsubame-optuna-example/README.md

-# ABCI Optuna Examples
+# Optuna Examples for TSUBAME3.0

-This is a tutorial material to use Optuna in the [ABCI](https://abci.ai/) infrastructure (unofficial).
+This is a tutorial material to use Optuna in the [TSUBAME3.0](https://www.t3.gsic.titech.ac.jp/) infrastructure (unofficial).

 This tutorial describes: